 - Not mobile friendly

 - Don't evoke a sense of community and support

 When defining priorities in a project, I like to refer to Peter Morville's UX Honeycomb.👉🏾

 For this project, I focused on making the UI findable, valuable, and credible.
 To achieve this the UI must have:

 - Scannable headings and titles

 - A sense of security

 - Appeal to all walks of life

-- Read time - enables Users to know how long it will take to read article.
+- Added read times to enable Users to know how long it will take to read sections